mtlynch/mtlynch.io/_posts/2018-02-12-why-i-quit-google.md

 * Build a business on top of Sia, a distributed storage technology I've [written about frequently](/tags/#sia)
 * Spend more time writing, and look for ways to earn money from it

 Google was a great place to work, and I learned a lot in my time there.
-TODO: More conclusion.
+I know I would regret it if I never tried to start a business of my own.
+I have the opportunity to do it now, and I don't know if I'll ever have it again, so here goes.

+TODO: rewrite last paragraph